YoussefMoHlemyAlpha/Resume-ATS-Tracking-System/README.md

 ## How it Works

--PDF to Text – PyPDF2 extracts raw text from uploaded resumes.
+-PDF Processing – Converts the first page of the PDF to an image and encodes it in base64 for Gemini.

--Prompt Gemini 2.5 pro  – Prompts the LLM to evaluate resume vs job description.
+-Prompting Gemini 2.5 Pro – Sends the job description and resume content to generate evaluation text.

--Parse Response – Extract missing keywords, final thoughts, and match percentage.

--Display in UI – Results are shown in a user-friendly Streamlit interface.
+-Display in UI – Streamlit displays AI-generated insights and recommendations for the candidate.